 Legacy gifts play a crucial role in supporting strategic activities and strengthening our independence.
-Throughout our history, Fellows and friends have contributed to the work of the British Academy by leaving legacies in their wills.
-Their foresight and generosity has allowed us to plan for the future with greater security and flexibility, to support academics throughout their careers and bring research to bear on key policy issues.
+Throughout our history, Fellows and friends have contributed to the work of the British Academy by leaving gifts in their wills.

 Legacy gifts are extremely valuable, as they enable Fellows and friends to give significant sums to the Academy without immediate cost.
-Gifts directed to the British Academy’s development fund are important in providing flexible resource for the long-term independence and success of the Academy’s priorities and the disciplines it supports.
-As such, all legacy donors supporting the development fund will be recognised in perpetuity as generous supporters of its core mission.
+Unrestricted support is particularly valuable in providing flexible resource for the long-term independence and success of the Academy as we mobilise our disciplines to understand the world and shape a brighter future.

 Types of gifts